 Each classroom lesson is paired with a financial challenge on Moneythink Mobile, an Instagram-like platform on which students compete between weekly meetings with their mentors.
 In the “Snaptrack” challenge, for example, students post savings moments—a photo of a packed lunch, the pricey shoes they decided not to buy, or the coupon they used at the grocery store—captioned with a description, a dollar amount and #savings.

 Every post earns students points that position them in the app’s “leader board.”
-Over the course of the pilot, however, Moneythink Mobile’s developers have earned not to push gamification too far.
+Over the course of the pilot, however, Moneythink Mobile’s developers have learned not to push gamification too far.

 “A lot of our students are dealing with some very real financial situations.
 Sometimes, they’re the ones buying the family groceries.
 They’ve seen parents lose jobs and even lose homes,” said Kelly Carlquist, an analyst at Goldman Sachs who was president of Moneythink’s Northwestern University chapter until she graduated in 2014 and now chairs its young professional’s board.
 “We don’t want to turn this into too much of a game, which would cannibalize our efforts to bring this into a real-life context.”